Import the following libraries

 - Install and import the necessary libraries

-- Fetch the collection from STAC collections using the appropriate endpoints
+- Fetch the collection from STAC using the appropriate endpoints

 - Count the number of existing granules within the collection